dgilland/pydash/docs/upgrading.rst

 Some notable new features/functions:

-- 2 new array methods
+- 3 new array methods

     - :func:`pydash.arrays.intersection_by`
     - :func:`pydash.arrays.intersection_with`
+    - :func:`pydash.arrays.nth`

 - 1 new function method